gbaeke/quick-guides/helm/README.md

 # computed values; computed values are the combination of default values & user supplied values
 helm get manifest  myapp -n super-api

-# to only get notes; notes are defined by the chart developer by included a notes.txt in the templates
+# to only get notes; notes are defined by the chart developer by including a notes.txt in the templates
 # and optionally show computed values in the notes (.e.g. deployment name, pod names, ...)
 helm get notes myapp -n super-api

 # get information about a specific revision
-# e.g, get values for the first revision which results in null (no values supplied)
+# e.g., get values for the first revision which results in null (no values supplied)
 helm get values myapp -n super-api --revision 1

 # rollback to revision 1